NitrOP7674/FreeplayCheckpoint/README.md

 1. Open bakkesmod window (F2 by default)
 2. Click "Plugins"
-3. Find "Freeplay Checkpoint Plugin"
+3. Find "Freeplay Checkpoint" in the plugin list on the left.
-4. Optionally choose new button bindings.
+4. Optional: choose new button bindings.
 5. Click "Apply Bindings"

-Alternatively, assign the "cpt" commands as desired in the "Bindings" tab.
+Alternatively, or for KBM users: assign the `cpt_` commands (listed in the Command Reference section below) as desired in the "Bindings" tab.

 **Basic Usage:**